RohanR2501/SC1015_Earthquake-Prediction_MiniProject/README.md

 ## About Code:

-The entire codebase has been split into three different parts.
+The entire project has been split into three different parts.
 Please follow the flow of project as provided below:

 1. [Data Preprocessing and Exploratory Analysis](https://github.com/RohanR2501/SC1015_Earthquake-Prediction_MiniProject/blob/main/Data%20Preprocessing%20and%20Exploratory%20Analysis.ipynb) (Please download the raw code and run it on your local machine as the entire output is not being displayed)